-EMERGE is the first late-stage clinical trial of drugs targeting removal of amyloid-out of more than 25 randomized controlled trials examining such therapies-to show clinical efficacy.
+EMERGE is the first late-stage clinical trial of drugs targeting removal of amyloid-out of more than 25 RCTs examining such therapies-to show clinical efficacy.
 This may be due to lessons learned from earlier trials, such as enrolling patients at earlier stages of disease (MCI and mild AD), before substantial neuronal damage and when amyloid clearance may have more of an impact, or due to better patient selection by confirming AD through documentation of beta-amyloid presence in the brain prior to enrollment.
 Although EMERGE met its primary endpoint, its parallel sister trial ENGAGE did not, despite no difference in baseline characteristics between the two trials.

 While beta-amyloid has been strongly implicated in the pathogenesis of AD, the relationship between reduction in brain amyloid burden and slowing of cognitive decline has not been fully established, nor is the role of the different forms of amyloid fully understood, so the impact of targeting certain forms of amyloid is uncertain.
 Although aducanumab-treated participants in both trials had substantial clearance of beta-amyloid compared with placebo, and there was a positive correlation between level of beta-amyloid and CDR-SB in a sub-study of 329 patients in EMERGE, the correlation was relatively weak, and was not shown in a similar sub-study done with ENGAGE patients.
-Prior late-stage clinical trials of drugs targeting the removal of amyloid have not shown clinical efficacy, calling into question whether removal of amyloid alone is sufficient to delay cognitive decline or reverse decline that has already occurred.
+Prior late-stage clinical trials of drugs targeting the removal of amyloid have not shown clinical efficacy,29 calling into question whether removal of amyloid alone is sufficient to delay cognitive decline or reverse decline that has already occurred, although amyloid clearance appeared to be less substantial in those trials than was seen with aducanumab.29

 A number of methodologic issues raise concerns about interpretation of the evidence.
-These issues, summarized here and discussed in detail in Supplement D3, include:
+These issues, summarized here and discussed in detail in the Supplement, include:

-- Analysis of a trial stopped for futility

-- Use of the Phase Ib trial to provide a "second" positive trial

-- Analyses excluding "rapid progressors"

-- Effect of functional unblinding due to ARIA
+- Analysis of a trial stopped for futility - Use of the Phase Ib trial to provide a "second" positive trial - Analyses excluding "rapid progressors" - Effect of functional unblinding due to ARIA

-- Post-hoc analysis of trial results.
+Post-hoc analysis of trial results.

-As discussed in Supplement D3, we think it is unlikely that there were important threats to validity from analyzing the trials after stopping for futility or from functional unblinding due to ARIA.
+As discussed in the Supplement, we think it is unlikely that there were important threats to validity from analyzing the trials after stopping for futility or from functional unblinding due to ARIA.
 In contrast, we think the exclusion of rapid progressors and the performance of multiple post-hoc analyses to explain the discordant studies represent potentially very serious threats to validity.
 We also discuss how one might consider evidence from the Phase Ib trial, which provided evidence of efficacy but was small and had differential drop-out rates in the treatment and placebo groups, which may limit its utility as a supportive study.

-The primary outcome of CDR-SB, while a validated scale, is not used frequently in clinical practice and thus the minimal clinically important difference has not been established.
-While the FDA accepted any statistically significant change in CDR-SB as a clinically meaningful outcome, there is a difference of opinion on this point and some experts have suggested that the minimal clinically important difference is on the order of 1 or 2 points.23 In this context, the absolute difference in CDR-SB of 0.39 points seen in EMERGE, while statistically significant, may or may not be representative of a change in status that is clinically meaningful to patients, caregivers, or clinicians.
+While the primary outcome of CDR-SB is a validated scale and used as an outcome in clinical trials, a minimal clinically important difference has not been established.
+Although the FDA accepted any statistically significant change in CDR-SB as a clinically meaningful outcome, there is a difference of opinion on this point and some experts have suggested that the minimal clinically important difference is on the order of 1 or 2 points.26 In this context, the absolute difference in CDR-SB of 0.39 points seen in EMERGE, while statistically significant, may or may not be representative of a change in status that is clinically meaningful to patients, caregivers, or clinicians.